SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 The main difference is that optional chaining fails gracefully when no value exists, whereas forced unwrapping triggers an assertion if no value exists.

-To reflect the fact that optional chaining can fail if the value is ``nil``, the result of an optional chaining call will itself be an optional value, even if the property or method that you are querying returns a non-optional value.
+To reflect the fact that optional chaining can fail, the result of an optional chaining call is always an optional value, even if the property, method, or subscript you are querying returns a non-optional value.
-This gives you a way to check if the optional chaining was successful or not.
+This gives a way to check if the optional chaining was successful.

+Specifically, the result of an optional chaining call is of the same type as the expected return value, but wrapped in an optional.
+A property that normally returns an ``Int`` will return an ``Int?`` when accessed through optional chaining.

 Here's an example of how optional chaining differs from forced unwrapping and enables you to check for success.